-Rename, Select, Copy, Fill, Clear, or master powerful Alpha, Mask, Reference and Merge functions through the versatile Layer Options menu.
+Rename, Select, Copy, Fill and Clear.
+Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

 Layer Options Menu